Alex Mitrevski profile picture

 You can use any tool you want for creating the diagrams (e.g. using https://app.diagrams.net).
 At the end of the exercise, upload the diagrams you created (as pdf or image files).

-This lab class exercise is a continuation of our previous lab classes, namely we follow up on the design of your robotic system, such that we will use some agile development practices today.
+This lab class exercise is a continuation of our first few lab classes, namely we follow up on the design of your robotic system, such that we will use some agile development practices today.

 The following are the concrete tasks you need to do: